 - Limit the amount of alcohol you drink.

-- Less than 20-35% of your total daily calories should come from fat.
-The healthiest fats are found in foods such as whole grains, avocados, walnuts, almonds, sunflower seeds, peanut butter, and fatty fish (such as salmon, sardines, mackerel, herring, and trout).
+- Make sure that less than 35 percent of total, daily calories come from fat.
+The healthiest fats are found in foods like avocados, walnuts, almonds, sunflower seeds, peanut butter, and fatty fish (such as salmon, sardines, and trout).

 - Choose olive and canola oil for cooking and salads.

 - Choose foods high in protein, including eggs, low-fat dairy products, lean meats, poultry, fish, beans, and nuts.